rlf-arlut/tmrg/doc/source/verification.rst

      end
    endtask

-Having these tasks in place, the developer can easily generate SET, SEU, or SEE upsets in his design.
+Having these tasks in place, the developers can easily generate SET, SEU, or SEE upsets in their design.
 The simpliest implementation may look like:

 .. code-block:: verilog